CarlosAMolina/microservice-apis-python/README.md

 Required when a query returns multiple types.
 For example, `allProducts()` returns the `Product` union type, which is the combination of the `Cake` and `Beverage` types.

-Without fragments, the query will fail, and allow us to query properties that not appear in all types.
+Without fragments, the query will fail.
+Fragments allows us to select the desired properties, we can request properties that not appear in all types.

 ##### Inline fragments